The regularity theory for the Mumford-Shah functional on the plane: Epsilon regularity

 Note that in case (c) the meeting point $y$ of the three maximal $C^1$ arcs forming $K\cap B_r (x)$ is not necessarily $x$.
 Likewise, in case (a) the interior regular loose end is not necessarily located at $x$.

-As it is known from the work of Bonnet \cite{B96}, if $(K,u)$ is a restricted minimizer of $E_\lambda$ and $K$ has a finite number of connected components, then for every $x\in K$ the assumptions of Theorem \ref{t:main} are satisfied in a sufficiently small disk $B_r (x)$.
-We thus get a quite satisfactory description of the regularity of the set $K$, namely the conclusions of Conjecture \ref{c:MS} hold.
+As it is known from the work of Bonnet \cite{B96}, if $(u,K)$ is a restricted minimizer of $E_\lambda$ and $K$ has a finite number of connected components, then for every $x\in K$ the assumptions of Theorem~\ref{t:main} are satisfied in a sufficiently small disk $B_r (x)$.
+We thus get a quite satisfactory description of the regularity of the set $K$, namely the conclusions of Conjecture~\ref{c:MS} hold.

-\begin{corollary} Conjecture \ref{c:MS} hold for restricted minimizers $(K,u)$ such that $K$ has a finite number of connected components. \end{corollary}
+\begin{corollary} Conjecture~\ref{c:MS} hold for restricted minimizers $(u,K)$ such that $K$ has a finite number of connected components. \end{corollary}

-If $g$ is more regular, the regularity of $K$ can be bootstrapped to higher regularity at regular jump points: loosely speaking the regularity of $K$ at jump points is $2$ derivatives more than the regularity of $g$.
+A proof of the latter corollary will be given in Section \ref{s:Bonnet-plus}.
+If $g$ is more regular, the regularity of $K$ can be bootstrapped to higher regularity at regular jump points: loosely speaking the regularity of $K$ at jump points is $2$ derivatives more than the regularity of $g$, see \cite{AFP99}.
 In fact, even the real analiticity of $K$ holds if $g$ is real analytic, cf. \cite{KLM}.
 However, we will not pursue this issue in these notes.

-We finally observe that the second part of conclusion (ii) in Theorem \ref{t:main} has a curious outcome: for restricted minimizers of $E_0$ with finitely many connected components or anyway for any minimizer for which the Mumford-Shah conjecture holds, the points of maximal curvature of any maximal arc forming $K$ must be pure jump points, unless the arc is a straight segment.
+We finally observe that the second part of conclusion (ii) in Theorem~\ref{t:main} has a curious outcome: for restricted minimizers of $E_0$ with finitely many connected components or anyway for any minimizer for which the Mumford-Shah conjecture holds, the points of maximal curvature of any maximal arc forming $K$ must be pure jump points, unless the arc is a straight segment.